Craig90Dev/fazz-tracks/README.md

 <img src="assets/images/readme-images/lighthouse/booking-light-desktop.PNG" alt="Screenshot of Booking Page Lighthouse Results for desktop">
 </details>

-The content sections of the Home and Services page seem to affect the performance in mobile view as they are large areas of movement when scrolling.
+The content sections of the Index and Services page seem to affect the performance in mobile view as they are large areas of movement when scrolling.
 Also, the images on the Gallery page affect the performance in both mobile and desktop view due to the fact there are multiple images trying to load at once.
 Images have been compressed but this may need revisiting at a later date.

 ******